Sainath3943/Feedback-Form/README.md

 ![Alt text](image-2.png)

 # Steps for installation
-1. You Must have JAVA installed in your system
+1. You Must have JAVA and JavaFX installed in your system
+2. How to install JavaFX:
+      a.
+Click this link https://gluonhq.com/products/javafx/
+      b.
+Click Download on SDK package of your suitable system and extract it into the directory where Java folder is placed for your convinience (eg C:\Program File\Java\   Extract here)
+      c.
+Add path into your system variables:
+        i.
+Search Environment System Variable in your start menu. ii.
+Click on Path and create new Path. iii.
+Add your path (eg. C:\Program Files\Java\javafx-sdk-21.0.1\bin) and Click Ok,its done!
-2. You can download the ZIP file or you can clone the repository!
+3. You can download the ZIP file or you can clone the repository!
     <br>
   a. <a href="https://github.com/yashgv/FeedbackForm">ZIP Download</a>
      Extract it and run the Run.bat file